Frieze or Plush Carpet?

 However, if you're looking to install carpets in more informal or heavily used areas, such as those that you use to relax and unwind, the informal look of a frieze carpet makes a great and cozy option.
 It gives off a comfortable vibe, comes in neutral colors, and feels warm and comfortable on your feet.

-In fact, you'll find frieze carpets in a variety of colors and patterns to match the look of your room and its decor, so it's strongly worth considering if you need new flooring in your home.
+You'll find frieze carpets in various colors and patterns to match the look of your room and its decor, so it's strongly worth considering if you need new flooring in your home.